MintyItanium/Lost-Auction/README.md

 Place the jar file in "/target" into your server `plugins/` folder, along with Vault and EssentialsX, then start the server.

+#### Gitlab Mirror
+a mirror of the source code can be found at: https://gitlab.com/MintyItanium/Lost-Auction